dtk01/dtk/README.md

 ## Performing a dictionary lookup

 Some texts have dictionary references embedded in the texts.
 For these texts, dictionary lookups may be available.
-By default, <kbd>S</kbd> will, by invoking `dtk-show-dict-entry`, display the related dictionary entry, if that entry is available.
+By default, <kbd>d</kbd> will, by invoking `dtk-dict`, display the related dictionary entry, if that entry is available.

 ### Searching within a text